 Testers receive a numerical score for each portion of the test when testing is complete.
 The Student Support Center provides score interpretation at orientation or by individual appointment.

 If you live outside of the North Shore Community College geographic area and need to take a Computerized Placement Test at another location, please call (978) 739-5429 or email email@example.com for information about how to locate a local testing center.

-If you have a documented disability and need testing accommodations, contact Disability Services well in advance of your testing.
+If you have a documented disability and need testing accommodations, contact Accessibility Services well in advance of your testing.

 The Center for Alternative Studies and Educational Testing will not provide information to any external sources regarding an individual's test scores unless written permission is received from the student.
 This policy is in accordance with the student confidentiality policy of North Shore Community College.